Astana: Economy

-Astana's economy is based on trade, industrial production, transport, communication and construction.
-The city's industrial production is mainly focused on producing building materials, foodstuff and mechanical engineering.
+Astana's economy is based on trade, industrial production, transport, communication, and construction.
+The city's industrial production is mainly focused on producing building materials, foodstuff, and mechanical engineering.

+Astana is a major hub of the Belt and Road Initiative, including for financial services and legal services connected to BRI projects.

-Astana is the leader in the CIS region on Global Financial Centers Index rank in 2022.
+Astana is the leader in the CIS region on the Global Financial Centers Index rank in 2022.

 The Astana International Financial Center (AIFC) opened in July 2018 to become a hub for financial services in Central Asia.

-Astana is the headquarters of state-owned corporations such as Samruk-Kazyna, Kazakhstan Temir Zholy, KazMunayGas, KazTransOil, Kazatomprom, KEGOC, Kazpost and Kazakhtelecom.
+Astana is the headquarters of state-owned corporations such as Samruk-Kazyna, Kazakhstan Temir Zholy, KazMunayGas, KazTransOil, Kazatomprom, KEGOC, Kazpost, and Kazakhtelecom.

 The shift of the capital has given it a powerful boost to Astana's economic development.
-The city's high economic growth rate has attracted numerous investors.
+The high economic growth rate of the city has attracted numerous investors.
 In the 16 years since Astana became the capital, the volume of investments has increased by almost 30 times, the gross regional product has increased by 90 times, and industrial output has increased by 11 times.
 The city's Gross Regional Product makes up about 8.5 per cent of the republic's Gross domestic product.

 The Astana – New City special economic zone was established in 2001 to help develop industry and increase the attractiveness of the city to investors.
 The SEZ plans to commission five projects worth 20 billion KZT (around $108 million) in the Industrial Park No. 1 in 2015.
-The projects include construction of a plant for production of diesel engines, a fast food complex, temporary storage warehouses and a business center, a furniture factory, and production of military and civil engineering machinery.
+The projects include construction of a plant for the production of diesel engines, a fast food complex, temporary storage warehouses and a business center, a furniture factory, and the production of military and civil engineering machinery.
 The new Astana International Financial Centre opened in July 2018.

-Astana's administration is promoting the development of small and medium-sized businesses through the cooperation of the Sovereign Welfare Fund Samruk-Kazyna and National Economic Chamber.
-Support is provided by a special programme of crediting.
+Astana's administration is promoting the development of small and medium-sized businesses through the cooperation of the Sovereign Welfare Fund Samruk-Kazyna and the National Economic Chamber.
+Support is provided by a special program of crediting.
 As a result, the number of small and medium-sized businesses increased by 13.7% to over 96,000 compared to the previous year as of 1 July 2015.
-In addition, the number of people employed in small and medium-sized business increased by 17.8% to over 234,000 people as of 1 April 2015.
+In addition, the number of people employed in small and medium-sized businesses increased by 17.8% to over 234,000 people as of 1 April 2015.

-Astana was included in the list of top 21 intelligent communities of the world, according to the report released by the Intelligent Community Forum in October 2016.
-The rating list includes the cities, regions and communities which use digital instruments for the construction of local economy and society.
+Astana was included in the list of the top 21 intelligent communities of the world, according to the report released by the Intelligent Community Forum in October 2016.
+The rating list includes the cities, regions, and communities that utilize digital instruments for the construction of the local economy and society.

 In 2018, Astana attracted more than three trillion tenge (US$7.91 billion) in foreign direct investment, a record amount for the city.
 The growth was achieved due to a large number of construction projects.

-Tourism becomes one of the factors that drive economic growth in the city.
+Tourism has become one of the factors that drives economic growth in the city.
 Astana is among the top ten most attractive tourist cities in the Commonwealth of Independent States (CIS).